 for Sasha (brass sextet)

-i need you here (soprano, oboe and piano - poetry of Emily Anne Strange)
+from Emily (mezzo, oboe, cello and piano - poetry of Emily Anne Strange)

 Little Symphony (brass quintet)